microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/cluster_api/capi_azure/_index.md

     ![Screenshot showing the user environment variables](./04.png)

 - Execute the script using the below command.
-The script runtime can take ~10-20min, depends on the number of control plane and worker nodes you chose to deploy.
+The script runtime can take ~10-20min, depending on the number of control plane and worker nodes you chose to deploy.

   ```shell
   sudo chmod +x installCAPI.sh && . ./installCAPI.sh